dairiki/inkex-bh/README.md

 layers in the drawing.
 (You will probably want to move that image into an appropriate layer.)

-#### Regenerating the Image
+#### Regenerating the Insets

 The layers that were visible when the image was generated, and the object which defined the boundary of the image are recorded in custom attributes on the `<svg:image>` element.
-This makes it easy to regenerate the image, should that become necessary (e.g. after you've made changes to the drawing.)
+This makes it easy to regenerate the image(s), should that become necessary (e.g. after you've made changes to the drawing.)

-Simply select just the generated image, and fire off the extension.
-It will adjust layer visibility to match what it was when the image was first exported, and re-export it.
+Simply select just the generated images you'd like regenerated, and fire off the extension.
+It will adjust layer visibility to match what it was when each image was first exported, and re-export it.

 ### Hide Rats